 What does a podiatrist do?

-Podiatrists are experts in foot and ankle health.
+Podiatrists are experts in foot, ankle and lower limb health.
 They can help to prevent, diagnose and treat a wide range of conditions including:

 Your podiatrist’s recommendations might include specific exercises, the use of custom-made inserts for your shoes, or medications to treat skin conditions.